MicrosoftDocs/power-automate-docs/articles/modern-approvals-sequential.md

    ![select update action](./media/sequential-modern-approvals/update.png)

-After you save your flow, select **Edit flow** from the top of the screen, and then continue making changes.
+After each save operation, select **Edit flow** from the top of the screen, and then continue making changes.

 ## Add an approval action for pre-approvals

 [!INCLUDE [INCLUDEDCONTENT](../includes/add-an-approval-action.md)]

-This approval action sends vacation requests to the pre-approver's email address that's entered into the **Assigned To** box.
+Note: This action sends the pre-approval request to the email address in the **Assigned To** box.

-Note: Here, I've used a static email address in the **Assigned To** box.
-However, you may want to use the email address of the employee's manager as the pre-approver.
-If your organization uses Office 365, you can use the [Office 365 Users](https://flow.microsoft.com/services/shared_office365users/office-365-users/) service to dynamically get the email address for person's manager while the flow runs.

 ## Add a condition